 - The value of your pension

-If you’re not in retirement but over the age of 55 and considering a remortgage, you should be able to get a normal remortgage based on your working income, assuming the mortgage term ends before you retire.
+If you’re over the age of 55 and considering a remortgage, but not yet in retirement or due to retire for over 10 years, you should be able to get a normal remortgage based on your working income.
 It’s common for lenders to offer remortgages to applicants in their 50s with a standard 25 year term.
-At this age, when people earn more and have fewer expenses, affordability requirements still apply, however meeting them is usually easier as your income is typically higher than when you’re retired.

-The lender will need to assess your affordability with a RIO mortgage, to ensure you can meet the monthly interest payments.
-One main benefit of a RIO mortgage is that you don’t need a repayment strategy like with a normal interest-only mortgage, as the debt is repaid when the property is sold after you die or enter long term care.
+The lender will need to assess your affordability with a RIO mortgage to ensure you can meet the monthly interest payments.
+One key benefit of a RIO mortgage is that you don’t need a repayment strategy as you would with a normal interest only mortgage, as the debt is repaid when the property is sold after you die or enter long term care.

 How Do Those Borrowing in Retirement Remortgage Their Homes?